mrklein/openfoam-os-x/README.md

 Patches for OpenFOAM compilation on OS X. Detailed installation instructions can be found in [wiki](https://github.com/mrklein/openfoam-os-x/wiki).

+## December 5, 2015

+1. Updated patch for 3.0.x.
+2. Since 3.0.x and dev branches started to diverge, returned dev patch to the repository.

 ## November 27, 2015

 Added patch for [swak4Foam](https://sourceforge.net/p/openfoam-extend/swak4Foam/)